wikimo/simple-select/README.md

-#Simple Select With Jquery
+#Simple Select

-A simple select control with jquery,because the html select can not update with css.
+A simple select with jquery,because the html select can not deal with css.

 ##How to use
 * step 1